hassnian/ecomCds/README.md

 # ecomCds
 Music e-commerce of a cds made with VanillaJS and Bootstrap.
-##Objective
+## Objective
 Pactrice:
--Modals
+- Modals
--Javascript basics
+- Javascript basics
-  -LocalStorage
+  - LocalStorage
-  -EventPropegation
+  - EventPropegation
-  -Literal Templating
+  - Literal Templating